Gabriel-Benavidez/GroupChat/README.md

 ### Troubleshooting
 - If you see "command not found" errors, make sure Python is installed and in your PATH
 - If you get syntax errors, ensure you're using Python 3.7 or higher
+- If you see Git-related errors, they can be safely ignored if you haven't set up GitHub integration
 - If the database fails to initialize, check that you have write permissions in the directory
 - For any other issues, please check the GitHub issues page or create a new issue